SpinaCMS/Spina/README.md

 ## Custom pages

 You can define custom pages for your theme that will be generated when bootstrapping your website.
 You can define wether or not they're deletable.
 By default Spina creates a custom page named Homepage which is not deletable.

+# License

+Spina is released under the MIT license.

+# Credits

+Some parts of Spina are heavily influenced by the wonderful Refinery CMS.
+Credits to [Resolve Digital](http://resolve.digital).